 As global regulatory frameworks evolve, supervisors expect financial institutions to take a proactive stance on AI governance and risk management.
 This involves embedding accountability, transparency, and human oversight throughout the AI lifecycle.
 Regulators now emphasise the need for firms to explain and evidence effective control over the risks associated with AI-driven decisions.
 In Europe, the EU AI Act exemplifies this shift, adopting a risk-based model that requires oversight and controls proportionate to the impact of AI systems on consumers.

-Applying the principles in recognised standards give firms a strong basis to counter regulatory concerns and should help promote customer confidence in AI technology.
+Applying the principles in recognised standards gives firms a strong basis for addressing regulatory concerns and should help promote customer confidence in AI technology.

 Beyond internal governance and compliance, firms must also address the threat of AI being misused by external adversaries.